Sagar1205/intelliFill_assignment/README.md

 ## Features

-1. HomePage on the route '/'
+1. Clicking on 'view details >' of any card of 'HomePage' will connect to 'ExamDetailsPage'.
-2. ExamDetailsPage on the route '/examDetails'
+2. Clicking on '<- Back' on the 'ExamDetailsPage' will connect to 'HomePage'.

 ## Technologies Used